dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

    ![Screenshot of the Enrollment Program Devices node and Sync link.](./media/device-enrollment-program-enroll-ios/image06.png)

    To follow Apple’s terms for acceptable enrollment program traffic, Intune imposes the following restrictions:
    - A full sync can run no more than once every seven days.
 During a full sync, Intune fetches the complete updated list of serial numbers assigned to the Apple MDM server connected to Intune.
 If a DEP device is deleted from the Intune portal it should be unassigned from the Apple MDM server in the DEP portal.
-If it's not unassaigned, it won't be reimported to Intune until the full sync is run.
+If it's not unassigned, it won't be reimported to Intune until the full sync is run.
    - A sync is run automatically every 24 hours.
 You can also sync by clicking the **Sync** button (no more than once every 15 minutes).
 All sync requests are given 15 minutes to finish.
 The **Sync** button is disabled until a sync is completed.
 This sync will refresh existing device status and import new devices assigned to the Apple MDM server.